Walk (Grayson/Reed EP)

-Walk is the first extended play and debut recording from the husband-and-wife duo Grayson|Reed.
+Walk is the first extended play and debut recording from the husband-and-wife duo GraysonReed.
 Centricity Music released the EP on January 13, 2016, while this was their first release with the label.

 Critical reception

-Kevin Sparkman says "their music and message are both worth the attention."
+Kevin Sparkman says "their music and message are both worth the attention".
 Jay Akins writes "I love this record; it's a great everyday listen or road trip album."
-Marie Asner states "it shows in the timing, arrangements and lyrics of their music."
+Marie Asner states "it shows in the timing, arrangements and lyrics of their music".